-Volunteer rural fire brigades provide fire management services for rural and semi-rural communities and some urban fringe areas across approximately 93 per cent of the state.
+Volunteer rural fire brigades provide fire management services, external structural firefighting and road crash rescue for rural and semi-rural communities and some urban fringe areas across the state.
 In addition to responding to fires in their local area and in surrounding areas in support of other brigades and emergency services, volunteer brigades undertake a range of planning, preparation and response and recovery activities to ensure communities are well prepared for the bushfire season.
 This includes community education, and hazard reduction and mitigation activities to reduce the risk from fire to people and property.
+Volunteer

-Volunteer Community Educators also play a key role in their local community promoting and delivering safety and bushfire preparedness education packages.
+Community Educators also play a key role in their local community promoting and delivering safety and bushfire preparedness education packages.